alvbhn/FinalProjectProgramming/README.md

 ## Project Documentation

 This is the final project for the Introduction to Programming course.
-It represents a school system by managing 5 classes: Address, Department, Student, Assignment and Course There is also 1 utility class.
+It represents a school system by managing 6 classes: Address, Department, Student, Assignment and Course, there is also 1 utility class.